 The draft Measures on the Management of Data Security issued in 2019 referred to ‘important data’ as data that would directly impact national security, economic security, social stability or public health and security if leaked.
 A catalogue contained in the draft Guidelines for Cross-Border Data Transfer in 2017 indicated that ‘important data’ could include statistical and other aggregated data sets of economic information.
 Neither of these drafts were ever brought into effect, however.

-In early July 2021, the CSA announced cyber security inspections into Didi Chuxing, which operates the popular ride-hailing app ‘Didi’, Full Truck Alliance (FTA), which operates two truck-hailing apps, and Kanzhun, which operates the ‘Boss Zhipin’ recruiting app.
+In early July 2021, the CAC announced cyber security inspections into Didi Chuxing, which operates the popular ride-hailing app ‘Didi’, Full Truck Alliance (FTA), which operates two truck-hailing apps, and Kanzhun, which operates the ‘Boss Zhipin’ recruiting app.
 The grounds for these investigations have not been made public but came within weeks (or days in the case of Didi Chuxing) of each of these companies having completed their initial public offerings in the United States.

-Shortly afterwards, the CSA conducted on-site inspections together with seven other regulatory authorities, including the Ministry of Public Security and the State Administration for Market Regulation (SAMR) pursuant to the Measures for Cybersecurity Review issued in June 2020 by (the Review Measures).
+Shortly afterwards, the CAC conducted on-site inspections together with seven other regulatory authorities, including the Ministry of Public Security and the State Administration for Market Regulation (SAMR) pursuant to the Measures for Cybersecurity Review issued in June 2020 by (the Review Measures).
 The Review Measures set out a procedure for national security review of CIIOs when purchasing network products and services that may impact national security.
 See earlier briefing here.

-On 10 July 2021, the CSA published a consultation draft of a revision to the Review Measures that proposed to expand the ambit of the review to encompass, in addition to CIIOs, organisations that hold the personal data of more than a million users and which intend to pursue an overseas listing (anywhere other than in Hong Kong), among other new grounds.
+On 10 July 2021, the CAC published a consultation draft of a revision to the Review Measures that proposed to expand the ambit of the review to encompass, in addition to CIIOs, organisations that hold the personal data of more than a million users and which intend to pursue an overseas listing (anywhere other than in Hong Kong), among other new grounds.
 The potential security risks to be assessed are also proposed to be expanded to include the risk that: (i) ‘core data’ or “large amounts of personal data” may be illegally exported or used; and that (ii) after an overseas listing, ‘core data’, ‘important data’, or large amounts of personal data could become controlled or used maliciously by a foreign government.

 Provision of data to overseas regulatory authorities